sirdude/langlab/README.txt

 There are a bunch of half done things and lots of notes.

-Need to merge current bin/lib with stages and new.
+Need to merge current bin/lib with stages and new. bin/lib is old perl/lpc stuff stages was an attempt to moduleralize things. new is actually code in our new language.

 After that will probabably need to clean up the test suite.
 Then it will be time to work on new things.